Welcome to the Deep Learning for Precision Health Lab

 Meet the PI

-Our PI, Albert Montillo is an Assistant Professor in the Lyda Hill Department of Bioinformatics with secondary appointments in the Department of Radiology, the Advanced Imaging Research Center, and Biomedical Engineering within the Graduate School of Biomedical Sciences.
-He also directs the research of the Deep Learning for Precision Health lab.
-He is also an Adjunct Professor at UT Dallas in the School of Engineering in Computer Science and in Biomedical Engineering.
+Our PI, Albert Montillo is an Associate Professor in the departments of Bioinformatics and Biomedical Engineering.
+He is also an Investigator at the O’Donnell Brain Institute.
+He maintains close collaborations with faculty in our School of Medicine including the departments of: Radiology, Neurology, Psychiatry, Neuroscience, and Otolaryngology, and the Advanced Imaging Research Center.
+He is also an Adjunct Professor at UT Dallas in the School of Engineering in Computer Science and Biomedical Engineering.

-Dr. Montillo received bachelor of science and master of science degrees in Computer Science from RPI and minor concentrations in Electrical Engineering and Cognitive science/Psychology.
-He obtained his PhD in Computer Science from the University of Pennsylvania where he studied automated image analysis of 4D cardiac MRI and neuroimage co-registration and parcellation (automated quantitative neuroanatomical structure volumetry) with applications to Alzheimer’s.
-During his studies, Dr. Montillo developed a core neuroanatomical structure labeling algorithm which has been adopted into FreeSurfer, while at Harvard/MIT Martinos Center for Biomedical Imaging, and is now used worldwide.
-A variant of the algorithm has received FDA approval the first brain parcellation algorithm to do so.
-After his studies, Dr. Montillo developed a deep learning approach for the decision forest, known as entanglement, which improves prediction accuracy and increases prediction speed while a researcher at the Machine Intelligence and Perception group of Microsoft Research in Cambridge, United Kingdom.
-Subsequently he joined as a Lead Scientist at General Electric Research Center in upstate New York where he led the development of machine learning based methods for analyzing high volume neuroimaging data.
+Dr. Montillo obtained a PhD in Medical Imaging and Computer Science from the University of Pennsylvania, where he studied automated image analysis of 4D cardiac MRI and neuroimage co-registration and parcellation (automated quantitative neuroanatomical structure volumetry) with applications to Alzheimer's.
+He received a master of science degree in Computer and Information Science at UPenn and a Bachelor’s in Computer Science from RPI where he also studied Electrical Engineering and Cognitive neuroscience/Psychology.
+Through his research, Dr. Montillo developed the leading artifact suppression method for magnetoencephalography (MEG), which is in use at labs nationally including at the MEG Core lab of the National Institutes of Health in Bethesda, and is used worldwide through the Enigma Working group.
+He also developed a core neuroanatomical structure labeling algorithm which has been adopted into FreeSurfer, while at Harvard/MIT Martinos Center for Biomedical Imaging, and is now used worldwide.
+A variant of the algorithm has received FDA approval --the first brain parcellation algorithm to do so.
+Dr. Montillo developed a deep learning approach for the decision forest, known as entanglement, which improves prediction accuracy and increases prediction speed while he was a researcher at the Machine Intelligence and Perception group of Microsoft Research in Cambridge, United Kingdom.
+While a Lead Scientist at General Electric Research Center in upstate New York, he led the development of machine learning based methods for analyzing high volume neuroimaging data.
 His efforts led to automated methods for brain parcellation (patented), brain lesion quantification, and automated brain-connectivity based prognoses for mild traumatic brain injury (mTBI) – all using advanced multi-contrast MRI.
-His efforts also led to machine learning algorithms that rank features in imaging genomics studies of Alzheimer’s for automated individualized disease progression prediction.
-His efforts led to fully automated, machine learning based identification of the content of a imaging scan which prepares a wide range of clinical image data for automated analyses and enables radiation dosage reduction in computed tomography via scout-scans.
+His efforts also led to machine learning algorithms that rank features in imaging genomics studies of Alzheimer’s and methods for radiation dosage reduction in computed tomography via ML-based scout-scan analysis.

 Publications